os2datascanner/os2datascanner/docs/architecture/pipeline.md

   appropriate work, and then write JSON-formatted messages to AMQP queues.
 No stage should maintain any internal (apart from trivial caching) or external state.

+  In particular, this means that pipeline stages should not communicate with a
+  database: their tasks should be precisely and exclusively specified by their input.